-Lens is available now for all everyone to use!
-AI will scan your documentation and give you a simple semantic answer with clickable references.
-You can head to our Lens page to find out more about the new tool, and learn how to enable it in your public or private documentation by reading our docs.
+GitBook AI search is available now for everyone to use!
+GitBook AI will scan your documentation and give you a simple semantic answer with clickable references.
+You can find out more about the new tool and learn how to enable it in your public or private documentation by reading our docs.

 When you are creating content, it's hard to get a sense of how it'll fit and appear to other users when it gets published.
 Now GitBook allows you to create a preview of your changes before they are merged.
 This allows you to have a quick glance at your content in published format, and make that last-minute adjustment to look just right.

 This is available inside change requests as you are editing them.

 Add a preview link for a change request

 Improve the GitSync commit message for change requests with no subject.